Wednesday, June 19, 2024

 Finbar's eleventh birthday came which meant two things.
 He would be able to join the Boy Scouts and he would leave his junior school and go to the seniors.
 He had heard a lot about the senior school, he heard it was a rough school.
 The new boys had to have 'the bars.'
 This frightened him and he wondered what were The Bars – were they some kind of torture; they were supposed to be an initiation ceremony to the big school.
 When he asked he was told that as the school was surrounded vertical bars – green, of course – the idea was to place a new boy with his back to the bars and push his arms between each bar and squeeze.
 It didn't sound very enticing but from the day he started the school, the dreaded subject of the bars was not brought up.

 When he was asked what secondary school he was going to he told people whch school it was, but If he was with his parents, when asked, they would say The Oratory.
 He knew that the Oratory School was in Ladywood, the same district as the Children's' Hospital, and he knew it would be a bus ride each day, so he let the subject drop; in any case, he didn't know they'd applied for him to go there.
 They had failed to get him into a Catholic School, primary and junior school, which meant him falling in love with most of the nuns at Saint John's Convent.
 He knew them all by name, but he didn't fall in love with the Mother Superior as she was too old and the sisters were mysterious.
 They all wore things over their hair and he wondered if they were shaved bald and if they prayed all day.
-One of the boys he was attending Saturday class with one day said ruddy.
-'I couldn't remember all the ruddy Catechism' he said and the nun said 'Donald, we don't use such words here.'
+One of the boys he was attending Saturday class with, was the boy from the piano lessons, who said one day “I couldn't remember all the ruddy Catechism' he said and the nun said 'Daniel, we don't use such words here.'

 The senior school was a longer walk than his junior school and it was next to Ladypool Road Park, which some people called, Balsall Heath Park.
 This confused Finbar as he lived in Balsall Heath and the park was in Sparbrook.
 Strange old days when some people called the place Sparkhill and others Sparkbrook, when they were two different places, so he started calling Sparkhill, Spark Mountain and his pals asked where is the mountain to which he replied 'where is the brook?'